 Finally, on December 11, 2014, CSN filed a claim with Brazil's antitrust regulator, Conselho Administrativo de Defesa Econômica (CADE).
-In its claim, CSN alleged that the antitrust clearance request related to the January 2012 acquisition, which was approved by CADE without restrictions in August 2012, contained a false and deceitful description of the acquisition aimed at frustrating the minority shareholders' right to a tag-along tender offer, and requested that CADE investigate and reopen the antitrust review of the acquisition and suspend the Company's voting rights in Usiminas until the review is completed.
-On May 6, 2015, CADE rejected CSN's claim.
-CSN did not appeal the decision and, on May 19, 2015 CADE formally closed the file.
+In its claim, CSN alleges that the antitrust clearance request related to the January 2012 acquisition, which was approved by CADE without restrictions in August 2012, contained a false and deceitful description of the acquisition aimed at frustrating the minority shareholders' right to a tag-along tender offer, and requests that CADE investigate and reopen the antitrust review of the acquisition and suspend the Company's voting rights in Usiminas until the review is completed.
+The case is currently under review by CADE's Administrative Tribunal.